-OverviewFollowing the approach from the Local Government and Shires Associations of NSW, the NSW Minister for Local Government has agreed to appoint a three member panel to develop options to improve the strength and effectiveness of local government in NSW.
-The review will drive key strategic directions identified in the Destination 2036 initiative and support the broader objectives of the State as outlined in NSW 2021: A Plan to Make NSW Number One (the State Plan).
+OverviewFollowing the approach from the Local Government and Shires Associations of NSW, the NSW Minister for Local Government appointed a three member panel to develop options to improve the strength and effectiveness of local government in NSW.
+The review drove key strategic directions identified in the Destination 2036 initiative and supported the broader objectives of the State as outlined in NSW 2021: A Plan to Make NSW Number One (the State Plan).

-The panel will investigate and identify options for governance models, structural arrangements and boundary changes for local government in NSW, taking into consideration:
+The panel investigated and identified options for governance models, structural arrangements and boundary changes for local government in NSW, taking into consideration:

 - ability to support the current and future needs of local communities